vibhavariambala/app/exercises/exercise06/Readme.md

 <br><br>
 ![App List](/img/App_list.png?raw=true)
 <br><br>
-2.Choose the name of application.
+2. Choose the name of application.
 The application overview page appears.

-3.In the **Application Overview** page, view the **Instances** section to view the resources consumed by instances of the application.
+3. In the **Application Overview** page, view the **Instances** section to view the resources consumed by instances of the application.
 <br><br>
 ![Instances](/img/resource_instance.png?raw=true)
 <br><br>